-In the event of all goals being achieved by 100%, the annual target amount for the fair value of the performance share awards commitment will be $\[\in \]$ 377.206 for the CEO and $\[\in \]$ 258,363 for the other members of the management.
-For further details see also section 29 of the Notes to the Consolidated Financial Statements.
+In the event of all goals being achieved by 100%, the annual target amount for the fair value of the performance share awards commitment will be \in 377.206 for the CEO and \in 258,363 for the other members of the management.
+For further details see also page 15 et. seq. of the Notes.